James Wickersham: The 1903 Denali climb

 Wickersham led the first recorded attempted climb of Denali, departing from Fairbanks May 16, 1903, on the *Tanana Chief* steamer with two mules, Mark and Hannah.
 Four companions who joined him on the trip: George Jeffrey, Mort Stevens, Charlie Web and John McLeod.
 To finance the venture, the men published the first Tanana region newspaper, "The Fairbanks Miner, Vol. 1, No.1, May, 1903", consisting of eight typewritten pages.

 On the second day on the steamer, Wickersham's party discovered a boat drifting through the river ice flow.
 The team dubbed Wickersham the Admiral of the newly named Mudlark and used the boat to traverse the Kantishna River.

 By June 4, the excursion party had staked gold claims on Chitsia Creek, and, thanks to a map with description filed at Rampart, this led to larger prospecting for the Kantishna Mining.

 The trip took a turn for the worse when the party came to an impassable mountain face.
 On June 20, Wickersham wrote in his diary, "...and [we] have reluctantly concluded there is no possible chance of further ascent from this side of Denali at this season--or any other season for that matter."

 Even more defeating for the party was the wreck of their raft in a glacial stream on the descent that destroyed their food supply and equipment.
 Hungry, tired, and terrorized by mosquitoes, the group "happily ended the first attempt of white men...to scale the mighty walls of Denali."

 The attempted climb of the mountain via Peters Glacier and the North Face is today called the "Harvard Route," having first been climbed successfully in 1963 by a team of seven mountaineers from Harvard University.
 The north face is generally called "Wickersham’s Wall".

-Legacy
+Death and legacy

+Wickersham was awarded a Doctor of Laws degree by the University of Alaska in 1935.

+Wickersham died in Juneau, Alaska, on October 24, 1939, after a long illness, which culminated in a stroke.
+He was 82 years old at the time of his death.
+Funeral services were held in Juneau, with Wickersham's remains transported to Tacoma, Washington for cremation and internment of ashes in a family vault.

+The city of Fairbanks has a Wickersham Street named in his honor during his lifetime.

 Wickersham Dome, 3,207 feet, between Fairbanks and Livengood was named after the former judge and congressman.
 In 1960, Mount Wickersham in the Chugach Mountains was named after him.